Ashlalala/aajonusnet/md/Books/Beneficial Home Baths.md

 tablespoon of vinegar, a tablespoon of lemon juice, two to four tablespoons of coconut cream, two to four tablespoons of dairy cream, two or two and a half to four ounces of sparkling mineral water.
 Blend all that together and you sip it throughout the day.

 _Q: So it doesn't matter where it's eaten?
 50 minutes after juice or anything like that or you are not going to wait an hour between anything else to eat?_

 A: Well, any time after juice probably about 15, 20 minutes.
 After meat it would have to be probably after an hour.

-_Q.
-In a straight whey by itself, and then an hour nothing, nothing in that whey?_
+_Q: In a straight whey by itself, and then an hour nothing, nothing in that whey?_

 A: Before meat, an hour.
 If it's juice your're going to have after the whey, then it could be 20 minutes.

 _Q: Right._

 A: Yep, and what you could use is whey, instead of the water in the sports drink.
 Two and a half to - well you are a big guy – four ounces of whey instead of four ounces of water.

 _As a recipe:
 2 – 2 ½ cups cucumber puree
 1 cup tomato puree